>

 • Kids (3-12 years): Highly recommended.
 Numerous attractions, such as interactive museums and water parks, are designed to engage children.

 • Teens (13-19 years): Recommended.
-Activities like hiking, historical sites, and beach sports provide ample entertainment for teenagers.
+Activities like hiking, visiting historical sites, and beach sports provide ample entertainment for teenagers.

 • Adults (20-64 years): Highly recommended.
 The rich cultural heritage, nature, and vibrant cities offer diverse experiences.